 We are pleased to announce that we have added a new event to for 2021: the tinyML Research Symposium.
 Held in conjunction with the 2021 tinyML Summit, this Symposium will serve as the flagship event for research at the intersection of machine learning applications, algorithms, software, and hardware in deeply embedded machine learning systems.
 Speakers from academia and industry experts combining cross-layer innovations across topics will be featured.

-Pacific Standard Time / UTC-8
+Pacific Daylight Time / UTC-7

 8:00 am to 8:15 am